MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-22-VisualizingGeneralRelativity.md

 \\[ ds^2 = g_{\mu \nu} dx^i dx^j \\]

 Here we can actually see that for some simple choices of \\( g_{\mu \nu} \\) we can get the distances by Pythagoras' theorem.
-Specifically for the case when the metric tensor matrix is a diagonal.
+Specifically for the case when the metric tensor matrix is a unit matrix.

 \\[ ds^2 = dx_1^2 + dx_2^2 + dx_3^2 \\]